• About Me

 When tornado watches or a tornado warning is issued, it’s important to take immediate action to seek shelter and protect yourself from the potentially devastating effects of this natural disaster.
 Know what to do when a tornado hits is the difference between saving your life and your funeral.

 The first step is to seek shelter in a safe place.
-If you’re in a building, go to the lowest level possible.
+Again, if you’re in a building, go to the lowest level possible.
 This could be a basement, storm cellar, or even a closet or bathroom on the ground floor.
 Stay away from windows and exterior walls, as these can be dangerous areas during a tornado.
 If you’re in a high-rise building, go to the lowest floor possible and stay in an interior room or hallway.
+Take the stairs and do not attempt to use an elevator during a tornado.

 If you’re in a mobile home or other temporary structure, leave immediately and seek a sturdy building.
 These types of structures are not safe during tornadoes and offer very little protection.
 If, however, you are in a mobile home during a tornado and are unable to leave to find better shelter, it’s important to take immediate action to protect yourself.